Private Members' Business: Elimination Of Violence Against Women

 (3) further notes that the Government is taking immediate and practical steps to prevent violence against women by:

-The Albanese Labor government is taking immediate and practical steps to prevent family and domestic violence and better support victim-survivors with a $2.3 billion investment in this area.
-We’ve released a 10-year national plan to end violence against women and children, including a dedicated plan for Aboriginal and Torres Strait Islander peoples.
-We’ve added 10 days of paid family and domestic violence leave to the National Employment Standards, reduced time for victims-survivors to access the Escaping Violence Payment, secured funding for the delivery of frontline services and have committed to growing this workforce.
-We’ve increased financial support for temporary visa holders experiencing violence, and we’re making the family law system simpler and safer for people fleeing family violence.
+(a) investing a record 3,000 to 2.3 billion investment in this area.
+We've released a 10-year national plan to end violence against women and children, including a dedicated plan for Aboriginal and Torres Strait Islander peoples.
+We've added 10 days of paid family and domestic violence leave to the National Employment Standards, reduced time for victims-survivors to access the Escaping Violence Payment, secured funding for the delivery of frontline services and have committed to growing this workforce.
+We've increased financial support for temporary visa holders experiencing violence, and we're making the family law system simpler and safer for people fleeing family violence.

 It's going to take every level of government, business, schools, sports clubs, families and neighbourhoods-every part of our community-to work with us to make this ambition a realistic goal.
 Let's keep women and children safe in Australia.